timruffles/js-todos/README.md

 ### jsTodos.findTodo(comment)

-Takes an Esprima AST comment and parses for TODO/FIXME.
+Takes an Espree AST comment and parses for TODO/FIXME.
 Returns comment with added todo type field, or undefined if no todo was found.

 ### jsTodos.commentsToTodos(comments)